DigitalTrustProtocol/DWoTR-Documentation/Trust.md

 * Personalized reputation: In a decentralized reputation system, each individual has their own reputation score based on the opinions and experiences of their own trusted network.
 This allows individuals to make decisions based on the reputation of sources within their own trusted network, rather than relying on a centralized reputation system that may not align with their personal values or experiences.

-* Increased transparency: Decentralized reputation systems often rely on blockchain technology, which allows for increased transparency and accountability in the reputation-building process.
+* Increased transparency: Decentralized reputation systems often rely on relay technology, which allows for increased transparency and accountability in the reputation-building process.
 This can help individuals make more informed decisions about who or what to trust by providing a clear and verifiable record of reputation-related activities.

 * Increased security: Decentralized reputation systems can also increase security by reducing the risk of centralized points of failure or manipulation.
 For example, a centralized reputation system may be vulnerable to hacking or false reviews, while a decentralized system can be more resistant to these types of attacks.